Skip to main content

 Best Sounds for Model S

-The Model S premium speaker system excels with:
+The Model S dual-speaker system excels with:

 • Rich, detailed audio with harmonics